Mirror (Flying Saucer Attack album): Reception and aftermath

-Mirror was greeted with favourable reviews.
+Mirror was favourably reviewed by music critics and journalists upon release.
 George Zahora of PopMatters rated the album 8/10 and noted that, although the album is "initially cold, downbeat and distant" as a listening experience, it "will eventually seem beautiful, austere and stoic.
 If the sounds are new to you, you may find them too off-putting to justify repeated spins.
 Headphones will help you get the best perspective on this immersive listening experience.
 And if Mirror seems poppy to you, it’s time to lay off the Terence McKenna books."
 Rating the album 7.5/10, Pitchfork writer Ryan Schreiber said that it was the band's best album since Further.
 Kerwin So of Consumable Online asked of readers: "put this record on, take a deep breath, and listen with the lights off.
 And see where it takes you."

 Jordan N. Mamone of CMJ New Music Monthly was favourable, and said the album's "real surprises are the static-y, post-techno beats, which, when paired with Pearce's alternately distortion drenched songs, lend an uncharacteristic, urban vibrancy to portions of the work."
 Rating the album three stars out of five, AllMusic's Jason Kane felt that, although the album occasionally meanders, "overall, these surges of sound are best enjoyed in the late evening or early morning hours, depending on your intention.
 Both results are great.
 Either you will enter one of your most relaxed states of sleep or will awaken as if by a wave of feathers."
 Aural Innovations magazine felt that "with his Flying Saucer now grounded, [Pearce is] looking for new ways to fly, and new dimensions of sound to explore.
 Pearce himself felt that this album recaptured a bit of the spirit of the early FSA recordings."